brianqian/eventspotter-react/README.md

 - User's info and library are saved in an LRU cache limited to the last 50 users.
 - On first login the user is either retrieved or added to the LRU cache and their library is loaded from the cache.
-- On later logins if the user is not
 - In the background the server will make an API request checking the user's library against the cache.
-If the last saved song in the cache can be found within the last 50 songs, the new songs are added to the cache.
-Otherwise the entire cache is rebuilt
+If the last saved song in the cache can be found within the last 50 songs on Spotify, the new songs are added to the cache instead of refetching the whole library.

 # Challenges & Learning Points

-## Server Side Rendering (isomorphic code)
+## Server Side Rendering (isomorphic code) / NextJS

 - With NextJS, pages are rendered server side on a fresh request and rendered client side when using the native `Router`.
 This makes things like retrieving cookies problematic because sometimes the cookie needs to be retrieved from the request, and other times by the `document` object.
 In NextJS context this can be resolved with a conditional like this: